laravel/docs/routing.md

         return $request->user();
     })->middleware(Authenticate::using('sanctum'));

 The routes in `routes/api.php` are stateless and are assigned to the `api` middleware group.
-Within this group, the `/api` URI prefix is automatically applied, so you do not need to manually apply it to every route in the file.
-You may modify the prefix and other route group options by modifying your `routes/api.php` file.
+Additionally, the `/api` URI prefix is automatically applied, so you do not need to manually apply it to every route in the file.
+You may change the prefix by modifying your `bootstrap/app.php` file:

+    ->withRouting(
+        api: __DIR__.'/../routes/api.php',
+        apiPrefix: 'api/admin',

+        // ...
+    )

 <a name="available-router-methods"></a>
 #### Available Router Methods